YufanFaneZhou/yufanfanezhou.github.io/_pages/schedule.md

 {% include base_path %}

+* Symposium on the Andromeda galaxy
+  * Location: Suzhou, Jiangsu Province, China
+  * Date: 2024.10.16 - 2024.10.20

 * 2024 National Planetary Science Conference
   * Location: Nanjing, Jiangsu Province, China
   * Date: 2024.10.06 - 2024.10.11

+* A visit to Tsinghua University and NAOC (National Astronomical Observatories of the Chinese Academy of Sciences)
+  * Location: Beijing, China
+  * Date: 2024.09.10 - 2024.09.14

 * The 45th Scientific Assembly of the Committee on Space Research (COSPAR)
   * Location: Busan, Korea